acarapetis/nvim-treesitter-jjconfig/README.md

 - toml strings containing jj templates:
     - in `[templates]/[template-aliases]` tables
     - in command aliases when immediately following "--template" or "-T".
+- toml strings containing shell scripts:
+    - in command aliases when immediately following the sequence "sh", "-c" or "bash", "-c".

 ![screenshot](./screenshot.png)